 We explored the Cathedral on our own but there are several tour options.
 They offer a free guided tour of the Cathedral periodically throughout the day.
 These tours are led by volunteers.

 Salisbury Cathedral offers a Tower Tour similar to the one at York Minster.
 If you want to climb the 332 steps to the bottom of the spire, you need to book the tower tour in advance.
 They only allow 12 people per tour.
 You get aerial views of the inside of the Cathedral, Salisbury, and the surrounding countryside.
 Just be aware that the staircase dates back to the 13th century and at times there is no handrail.
 Make sure you wear the proper footwear for the climb, they will not allow you to do it in flip-flops or high heels.
-Tower Tours cost £13.50 for adults and £8.50 for children.
+The Salisbury Cathedral Tower Tour costs £13.50 for adults and £8.50 for children.

 You can also take a tour of the 15th-century library which has over 10,000 books dating all the way back to the 9th-century.
 The tour lasts 45 minutes followed by cream tea (scone and a pot of tea) in the Refectory restaurant.
 Unfortunately, the library is located down 37 uneven stairs, so the tour is not accessible for people with mobility issues.
 Library Tours are £22.00 including the cream tea.